Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 **Deterministic finality** (BFT consensus families) means finality arrives within seconds and is mathematically guaranteed, assuming less than one-third of validators are malicious.
 Once a block receives sufficient votes from the validator set, it's immediately and permanently final with no possibility of reversal.
 The limitation usually involves lower throughput compared to optimistic approaches, or higher centralization pressure due to the coordination requirements of reaching consensus quickly among many validators.

 These differences have practical implications across the ecosystem.
 DeFi protocols might wait 6-12 blocks on Bitcoin for high-value transactions.
 On Ethereum, some applications act on 1-2 block confirmations for better UX, but true *economic finality* doesn't arrive until after approximately 2 epochs (~12.8 minutes when the network finalizes a checkpoint).
 BFT chains provide deterministic finality within seconds, enabling different application designs.
 Cross-chain bridges must carefully calibrate their security parameters around these finality models.
-The mismatch between probabilistic and deterministic finality has contributed to bridge exploits when systems didn't wait for sufficient confirmations on the source chain.
+As we'll see in Section VI, the mismatch between probabilistic and deterministic finality has contributed to bridge exploits when systems didn't wait for sufficient confirmations on the source chain.

 Consensus mechanisms determine security and finality, but developers experience blockchains through the virtual machine environments where they actually build applications.
 The programming model shapes not just technical performance but also ecosystem growth and security properties.